ukparliament/ontologies/meta/weeknotes/2022/39/index.md

 ![A wonky timeline as described above](/wonky.png)

 Early attempts to fix this problem saw us taking a mathematical approach and spanning the procedure map tree.
 But [a graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics)) is not a tree, so that didn't work.
 In recent weeks, we changed tack, stopped treating the problem as some sums and started to treat it as yet more information management.
 Librarian Jayne and her computational handmaidens, Young Robert and Michael, added a new concept of [step depth](https://ukparliament.github.io/ontologies/procedure/procedure-ontology#d4e289) to our [procedure model](https://ukparliament.github.io/ontologies/procedure/procedure-ontology) and [procedure editor schema](https://github.com/ukparliament/ontologies/blob/master/procedure/meta/editor/schema.svg).
 [Our Jianhan](https://twitter.com/jianhanzhu) added new functionality to the procedure editor application, database and triple store.
 Jayne added step depths to both [maps](https://ukparliament.github.io/ontologies/procedure/maps/) and data.
 Jianhan chipped back in with a new SPARQL query to order timelines through a combination of dates and step depths.
-Colleagues in Software Engineering deployed Jianhan's new query to their Q/A environment.
-And, following a wee bit of additional tinkering - quite a lot of additional tinkering to be honest, testing revealed the new model, data and query worked.
+Colleagues in Software Engineering deployed Jianhan's new query and, following a wee bit of additional tinkering - quite a lot of additional tinkering to be honest - testing revealed the new model, data and query worked.
 Perfectly.

-Since then, Jianhan has done all the same work in live, Librarian Jayne has added step depths to the rest of our procedures and Software Engineering have deployed the new query to live.
 Which means the timeline for the instrument mentioned above now has a debate taking place before the question on the non-fatal amendment being put, before the non-fatal amendment to the motion is rejected, before the question on the approval motion is put, before the approval motion is approved.

 ![A non-wonky timeline as described above](/not-wonky.png)